Auto Refinance Calculator

 See how much you could save with our auto refinance calculator

 1. Grab your current auto loan paperwork.
-Find a recent bill or log into your lender’s customer portal and note your:

-2. Get some offers.
 You can’t be sure you’re not leaving money on the table if you don’t shop around.
-Get a handful of auto refinance offers so you can compare and find the best deal.
+Get a handful of auto refinance offers so you can find the best deal.
+You can compare offers from up to five lenders using LendingTree’s loan marketplace.
+It only takes a few minutes and checking rates won’t impact your credit.

-3. Crunch the numbers.
 Once you know your current auto loan details and what kind of refinance auto loans you could qualify for, it’s time to use our auto refinance calculator.
 Simply plug each figure into the corresponding box.

 What is auto loan refinancing?